 Manchester City’s record in Europe isn’t a bad one, but against arguably the two best teams in Europe, Barcelona and Real Madrid, their record is poor.
 The City v Barcelona stats are played six, Barcelona wins five, City wins one.
 The City v Real Madrid stats are no better, in the four meetings between the sides Real have won twice and there has been two draws.

 Let’s look at Manchester City transfer records.
 The highest transfer fee Manchester City have paid for a player is £60 million with the purchase of Riyad Mahrez.
 The highest transfer fee received is £24 million with the sale of Alvaro Negredo to Valencia.

 Manchester City’s highest recorded League victory was against Lincoln City, an 11-3 win in 1895.
 City’s highest recorded League loss came against Everton when they were defeated 9-1 in 1906.

 Much more recently than that, City achieved a new record for most league wins in a row.
 In the 2017/2018 campaign, City won 18 straight games.

 City’s record run of defeats came back in 1995, when they lost eight consecutive games.
 On the flip side, City’s longest unbeaten run took place in the 1936/37 season, then again ten years later when the club went 22 games without defeat.

 Manchester City currently have a squad of 27 players, with a number of Academy players being moved up into the first team squad.
 This number excludes players out on loan and those in the Man City youth squad who are still part of the City Elite Development Squad.

 Some Manchester City players past and present have represented their countries at international level.
-At the 2014 World Cup, City had 12 players called up, a record for City at that time.
+At the 2018 World Cup, City had the most players taking part than any other club worldwide.